interlay/interbtc-spec/polkabtc-spec/docs/source/spec/vaultregistry.rst

 User Story
 ..........

-A BTC-Parachain participant registers as a Vault, locking up collateral in DOT (must be greater that ``MinimumCollateralVault``) and providing a BTC address to which BTC are to be sent during the issue process.
+A BTC Parachain participant registers as a Vault, locking up collateral in DOT (must be greater that ``MinimumCollateralVault``) and providing a BTC address to which BTC are to be sent during the issue process.

 **Optionally**, the new Vault may be required to provide proof that the specified BTC address is indeed valid by creating a new transaction with an OP_RETURN output, including in the latter some nonce defined by the Parachain.